Skip to main content

 What does the percentage in the AI writing detection indicator mean?

-The percentage indicates the amount of qualifying text within the submission that Turnitin’s AI writing detection model determines was generated by AI.
+The percentage indicates the amount of qualifying text within the submission that Turnitin’s AI writing detection model determines was likely generated by AI or likely generated and modified by an AI paraphraser or bypasser.
 This qualifying text includes only prose sentences, meaning that we only analyze blocks of text that are written in standard grammatical sentences and do not include other types of writing such as lists, bullet points (short non-sentence structures), or other non-sentence structures.

 This percentage is not necessarily the percentage of the entire submission.
 If text within the submission is not considered long-form prose text, it will not be included.